Abrahamosaz/wallet-service/README.md

 # wallet service(lendsqr backend test)

 This is a wallet service api that is created for the backend test of lendsqr.
-This api is a simple wallet service, where a user can be able to fund their account, transfer funds and withdraw funds from their account
+This api is a simple wallet service, where a user can be able to fund their account, transfer funds and withdraw funds from their account.

+Due to the fact that the api was hosted on render free service, the service instance will spin down with inactivity, which can delay requests by 50 seconds or more. please be patient when making initial request as this might take some time to become active.

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->